davidchesnut/sp-dev-docs/docs/add-ins/secure-data-access-and-client-object-models-for-sharepoint-add-ins.md

 -  **Web proxy:** As a developer, you can use the web proxy exposed in client APIs such as the JSOM.
 When you use the web proxy, you issue the initial request to SharePoint.
 In turn, SharePoint requests the data to the specified endpoint and forwards the response back to your page.
 Use the web proxy when you want the communication to occur at the server level.
 The web proxy is designed to access unstructured data that doesn't require authentication.
-For more information, see [Query a remote service using the web proxy in SharePoint 2013](query-a-remote-service-using-the-web-proxy-in-sharepoint-2013.md).
+For more information, see [Query a remote service using the web proxy in SharePoint](query-a-remote-service-using-the-web-proxy-in-sharepoint.md).

 -  **External content types:** You can create add-ins that access external data from SAP, Netflix, and proprietary and other types of data without involving the tenant administrator.Access to external applications is maintained through Business Connectivity Services (BCS), which provides a consistent and uniform interface that can be used by other SharePoint applications.
 App-scoped ECTs are a good option when you are using a BCS model and access to the data requires authentication.
 For more information, see [Add-in-scoped external content types in SharePoint 2013](http://msdn.microsoft.com/library/a34cbbba-dc38-4d3d-b796-d54b5848bdfb%28Office.15%29.aspx).

 -  **Custom proxy page for the cross-domain library:** You can use the cross-domain library to access data in your remote add-in if you provide a custom proxy page that is hosted in the remote add-in infrastructure.
 As the developer, you are responsible for the custom proxy page implementation and must provide custom logic, such as the authentication mechanism to the remote add-in.
 Use the cross-domain library with a custom proxy page if you want the communication to occur at the client level.
-For more information, see [Create a custom proxy page for the cross-domain library in SharePoint 2013](create-a-custom-proxy-page-for-the-cross-domain-library-in-sharepoint-2013.md).
+For more information, see [Create a custom proxy page for the cross-domain library in SharePoint](create-a-custom-proxy-page-for-the-cross-domain-library-in-sharepoint.md).